pink-gorilla/notebook-encoding/README.md

 lein test :only pinkgorilla.notebook.new-notebook
 ´´´

-Tests going to github need credential file:
+Tests going to github need credential file: `test/creds.edn`.
+There is is a `sample-creds.edn` to copy for convenience.
-/tmp/creds.edn
-´´´

-{:github-token "github-dev-token"
- :gist-id "gist-id-used-for-tests"}

-´´´

 cljs:
 ´´´